Visit La Paz, Mexico

 There are some beautiful beaches just a short drive away.
 Try your luck and experience legendary sport-fishing for marlin, tuna, dorado and more.
 Snorkel with playful sea lions or even whale-sharks during December to the end of February, or scuba dive with hammerhead sharks and giant mantas.
 Kayak spotting dolphins or beach-comb in the tranquil bays of Espiritu Santo Island.

-This sample itinerary will give you an idea of what is possible when you travel in La Paz, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in La Paz, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Accommodation choices for La Paz